SKILLMANS of AMERICA

 Seventh Great Grandson of Thomas Skillman

 Unprivatized (Full) Tom's Tree: (Feb.
-29, 2016)- this unprivatized, PDF version of the above report is available for download as TomsTreeFull.pdf.
-It has 15,778 direct descendants (including 6237 Skillmans) down to the 14th generation from Thomas.
+4, 2019)- this unprivatized, providing all facts, PDF version of the above report is available for download as TomsTreeFull.pdf.
+It has 16,443 direct descendants (including 6288 Skillmans) down to the 14th generation from Thomas.
 The file requires a username and password to access.
-The corresponding GEDCOM, TomsTreeFull.ged (actually it is index.ged, but you can rename it) can also be downloaded from the Online Tree.
+The corresponding Full current (as of 1/14/2020) GEDCOM, can also be downloaded from the Online Tree.
 It is similarly username and password protected.
-To download the GEDCOM file, first go to the Online Full home page Then click on the download link for this file.

 To obtain the username and password to access these "Full" files, send me an email requesting them with an explanation of why you are interested in Tom Skillman's descendants.